PatrickJS/cli-book/chapter-one/chapter-one.md

 #Chapter One - Overview of Command Line Tools

 Feel free to skip or skim this chapter if you use the command line often enough.
-I'm going to give a tour of the command line, its syntax and talk a bit about running commands.
+This quick tour of the command line is intended to get everyone up to speed and ready to create their own command line tools.

-##What is it?
+##What is the command line?

 The command line is simple.
-It's a place where you can type in commands for your computer to run.
-You computer will atempt to run the command, whatever it may be, and report back any results.
-The command line allows you to tell your computer exactly what you want it to do.
-You computer will do whatever you tell it, so make sure not to issue commands that will cause harm to your machine.
+It's a text-based prompt that lets you issue commands for your computer to run.
+You machine will try to run the command exactly as you have specified and report any results back to you.

-We are going to be creating a ton of commands thought this book.
-It's probably a good idea to be familiar with running commands and navigating your file system via the terminal.
+The command line is at the heart of your computer, and it exposes some userful and important tools.
+You computer will atempt to run any command that you issue, even if that command may be considered "harmful".
+With great power comes great responsibility, so be safe while in the terminal

+We are going to be creating many commands that you will be able to run from the command line, infact, that's the entire purpose of this book.
+To ensure you get the most out of this experience, let's run some built-in commands, navigate our files and folders via the command line, and get comfortable with our new home.

-Let's start by getting you into the command line, and then we will run some basic commands.
+Step one, let's get you into the command line.

 ##Accessing the command line

-Depending on your operating system, it may be called something slightly different.
-In OS X it is refered to as the terminal, in Windows it is call the command prompt.
-I will use terminal thoughout this book, but for no particular reason other than a preference.
+Depending on your operating system, the command line may be called something slightly different.
+In OS X they use "terminal", in Windows it is call the "command prompt".
+They all refer to the same thing.

-**Windows** - If you are running windows, you can open the terminal by pressing ```window + r```.
-You can then run "cmd" to launch and intance of the command line.
+For brevities sake, I will refer to the command prompt as the terminal regardless of the operating system.

-**OS X** - If you are on a Mac you can open the command line by accessing ```Applications/Utilities/Terminal```.
+**Opening Terminal in OS X** - If you are on a Mac you can open the terminal by navigating to `Application/Utilities` and selecting `Terminal`.
+This will launch a terminal, presenting you with a screen that will look something like this.

-On any system, you should be able to seach for command line or terminal and find the systems terminal.

-##Syntax

-The black screen in front of you might look a daunting, but it really is simple to break down.

-*picture*

-Everything before ```:``` is my username.
-Then we have the current working directory path followed by a ```$```.
-These are going to be display everytime the terminal is ready for a new command.
-They let you know you can issue a new command, and the provide some context to who is using the computer and what folder they are in.
+*image*

+**Opening the command prompt in Windows** - You can open the terminal in Windows by navigating to `C:\Windows\System32` and executing `cmd.exe`.
+You can also press `windows key + r`, type in `cmd`, and click enter.
+You should now see a window similar to this.

+*image*

+Every operating system has something similar.
+In Ubuntu, you can search for "terminal" to find its terminal.
+Other linux distributions have something similar.

+##The prompt

+Just like I promised, you are now in front of a black, text-based, computer program.
+The terminal has several different parts, and understanding the vocabulary will go a long way to successfully creating your own terminal tools.

+First up, the `prompt`.
+When your computer is ready for you to give it a command, it will show the `prompt`.
+This is all the gibberish that appears before your cursor.
+My OS X prompt looks like this.

+	PHLMLAMEAD:~/code$ _

+The first thing on this line is my username.
+Next is a colon which servers as a seperator.
+Following that is something called the `current working directory`.
+Whenever you are in the terminal, you are alway inside a specific folder.
+This may be you user profile folder, or something like your document.
+Either way, at any point in time you have a current working directory.
+This is followed by a dollar sign.

-Everything after the ```$``` is editable.
-Here you can type in the command you want to run.
+Everything after the dollar sign is the command you are going to run.
+You can type and edit you command, and when you hit enter your computer will attempt to run it.

-Once you issue a command, the computer may print out some results or errors.
-These will be shown on lines without this prompt format.

-To better understand the syntax, lets take a look at the worlds simplest command, ```ls```.
+The prompt is important because it gives you context for the commands you are about to run.
+If you are going to delete some files, you are going to want to make sure that you are in the correct folder.
+If you are managing multiple users, it's important to know who exactly is issuing the command.

+Whenever your terminal is showing you the prompt described above, it's ready to run a command.
+To see what running a command looks like, let's take a look at a command called `ls`.

 ##Running a command

-Remember that current working directory we talked about?
-While if you issue the `ls` command, it will show you the folders and files in that directory.
-I'm going to navigate to the folder that contains the contents of this book and run `ls`, the result is below.
+Remember the current working directory that we talked about?
+While if you issue the `ls` command, the terminal will display the folders and files in that directory.
+I'm going to navigate to the folder that contains the contents of this book and run `ls`.
+The results are below.

 	PHLMLAMEAD:~/code/creating-clis-in-nodejs$ ls
 	chapter-one	  overview	 readme.md

-	PHLMLAMEAD:~/code/creating-clis-in-nodejs$
+	PHLMLAMEAD:~/code/creating-clis-in-nodejs$ _

-Above you see that same prompt we discussed above.
-It show who is issuing the command, and what folder they are doing it from.
-As you can see, I'm running the command from the `creating-clis-in-nodejs/` directory.
-Then I type in the command I want to run, which in this case is `ls`.
+Above you can see the prompt we previously discussed.
+This is handy for running `ls` becuase it tell me which directory I will be print the contents of.
+As you can see, I'm running the command from the `~/code/creating-clis-in-nodejs/` directory.

+After the dollar sign I type in my command, click enter, and view the results.

-The next line is the results of the command.
+The line after the prompt contains the results of the issued command.
 Notice there is no prompt on this line, it starts with the results.
 In my case, its two folders, `chapter-one` and `overview`, and a file called `readme.md`.

-After the results from you command, the terminal is ready for more!

-##Arguments and flags
+After issuing the command, I am returned back to the prompt to tell my computer what to do next.

+##Command syntax

 Commands like `ls` can take other inputs as well.
 These come in the form of arguments and flags.

 Flags are are options that can alter the operation of a command.
 They start with one or two dashes (`-`).
-They can operate alone or they might take an additional argument with a space inbetween the two.
+They can operate alone or they might take an additional arguments after a white space.
 Let's take a look at a flag that the `ls` command supports.

 	PHLMLAMEAD:~/code/creating-clis-in-nodejs$ ls -l ~/code
 	total 75552